deeppavlov/dream/README.md

    ```dotenv
    EXTERNAL_FOLDER=<path to data directory>
    ```
-1. If you want to communicate with the bot via Telegram, setup the following environment variables:
+1. (optional) If you want to communicate with the bot via Telegram, setup the following environment variables:

    ```dotenv
    TELEGRAM_TOKEN=<token>